Other Names for this Disease

 - Polyneuropathy, sensorimotor, with or without agenesis of the corpus callosum

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 - Genetics Home Reference (GHR) contains information on Andermann syndrome.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - PubMed is a searchable database of medical literature and lists journal articles that discuss Andermann syndrome.
 Click on the link to view a sample search on this topic.